 The estate road led past old stables and came to an end at some cottages.
 I reached this point with some trepidation because, regardless of signposts, you never quite know what you’re going to get with a footpath in Scotland.

 In this case, it turned out to be a well-trodden and clearly delineated path running above the rocky shoreline.
-In no time at all, I was entering Inveralligin (Inbhir Àiliginn).
+In no time at all, I was entering Inveralligin (Inbhir Àiliginn) via the hamlet of Rechullin, which effectively formed its eastern end.
+There, I regained the public road.

 Inveralligin is a small hamlet, lying within the Torridon Estate (Col McBarnet made its inhabitants give up their sheep).
 It comprised a number of houses facing onto the loch-side and a short stone pier jutted out into the water.